Spadille1337/PortSwigger/Directory traversal/Script/README.md

 ```
 python3 script.py https://acc31fd21e19b251c0e1072b00a2000b.web-security-academy.net/image?filename=
 ```
-If you want to print output with status_code = 200.
+If you want to print output with status_code = 200 only.
 You may run the script like:
 ```
 python3 script.py https://acc31fd21e19b251c0e1072b00a2000b.web-security-academy.net/image?filename= | grep 200
 ```